Understanding and Working with Anxiety & Depression IN EAP / EAL practice

 How is the training delivered?

-The program is delivered in-person in collaboration with our herd, who are our co-facilitators, at EPI HQ near Daylesford in Victoria.
+The program is delivered LIVE Online, via Zoom from our EPI HQ near Daylesford in Victoria.

 This 4-day intensive will use a mixture of didactic teaching, discussion, demonstrations, equine experiential exercises to make the concepts and methods more intimate.